jeyrb/hass_supernotify/README.md

 One oddity of this integration is that although it generates traditional entity IDs for notifying Alexa devices, sending a sound ( or command ) requires a long and obscure `device_id` (a 32 character random hexadecimal pseudo-UUID).
-The easiest way to get these is from the *Devices* section of the *Alexa Devices* integration config, or using the *Action* feature of *Developer Tools* and switching to yaml mode, or automatically register all Alexa devices by using `device_discovery: True` on the method configuration.
+While you can find these from the *Devices* section of the *Alexa Devices* integration config, or using the *Action* feature of *Developer Tools* and switching to yaml mode, the easiest way is to **automatically register** all Alexa devices by using `device_discovery: True` on the method configuration.
+(Sometimes you may end up with odd devices like headphones or firesticks that Alexa knows about but don't make sense for HomeAssistant usage - these can be disabled from the *Alexa Devices* integration config).

 #### Example